mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 }
 ```

-Note that the React example specifies that `remaining` is a number since otherwise zero would be treated as an empty string because it's falsey.
+Note that the React example uses a feature of react-intl to specify that `remaining` is a number.
+Without it, "0 emails remaining" wouldn't be shown properly because it's a falsey value in JavaScript.

-As mentioned before, these are both technically correct since they add the number of remaining emails to the right place, but they both look ugly.
-Instead, both libraries support pluralization by passing in a count of some object which is the number of remaining emails in this case.
+That is an example of how we can tell react-intl to behave slightly differently though.
+If we use the `plural` modifier, we can specify different text based on the value of `remaining`. go-i18n has a similar feature, but it takes two different versions of the translated string instead of constructing a one that is more complicated.

 ```jsx
 return (